How to invest in cryptocurrency

 What are cryptocurrencies?

-Now firmly in our lexicon, cryptocurrencies are basically digital assets that are secured using a string of code that makes it difficult to counterfeit or double-spend.
+Cryptocurrencies are basically digital assets secured using a string of code that makes it difficult to counterfeit or double-spend.

-Those who use it see it as a digital currency like any other physical currency, while the Financial Conduct Authority (FCA) sees it as a risky investment asset.
+Those who use it see it as a currency like any other, while the Financial Conduct Authority (FCA) sees it as a risky investment asset.

 This is one of the reasons why cryptocurrencies fluctuate in price so much – there is a lot of speculation around them, which can cause demand to shift dramatically.